LoganShurtliff/CanvasAuthDemoWASM/README.md

 ## Refresh Token

 This branch actually contains the logic in order to refresh the Access Tokens.
 It also includes an `<Auth />` component which can be wrapped around a web page to have it redirect the user if they aren't logged in.

+If a page doesn't use the `<Auth />` component, make sure to use the `<LoginHeader />` component so that the page still has the header with the login button.

 ## Setup